Ilkka-LBL/Consensus/README.md

 6. Clean up code.
 I have relaxed the conditions to ignore PEP8:E501 and PEP8:E402 for flake8.
 7. Improve documentation.
 This will be a forever job.
 8. Add more test cases and examples.
+9. Reformat SmartLinker to use networkx (for 2.0 release).
+10. Pipeline improvements.

 ### Purpose
 The main purpose of this Python package is to allow easier navigation of the NOMIS API and easier collection of GSS geocodes from ONS Open Geography Portal.
 The GSS geocodes are necessary for selecting the right tables in the NOMIS API, which can otherwise be very difficult to navigate.